-ID Mitigation PA-2.01 All occurrences of fire spreading beyond the debris pile shall be reported immediately in accordance with work permit conditions PA-2.02 Any residue or unburned materials remaining post-burn is not to encumber operations or re-vegetating activities.
-PA-2.04 Burning of solid wastes including kitchen wastes and treated wood shall not be permitted.
-PA-2.05 Burning shall be monitored to ensure that fires are contained and subsequent fire hazards are not present.
-Post season all burn piles shall be scanned for hot spots using infrared scanning technology PA-2.06 Burning shall not be carried out within riparian buffer zones or setbacks for stream crossings or waterbodies.
-PA-2.07 Burning shall only be carried out in accordance with provincial work permits.
+ID Mitigation PA-2.01 All occurrences of fire spreading beyond the debris pile will be reported immediately in accordance with work permit conditions PA-2.02 Any residue or unburned materials remaining post-burn is not to encumber operations or re-vegetating activities.
+PA-2.03 Burning of slash on permafrost soils should be avoided.
+If it is unavoidable, approval from the Resident Engineer/Manager in consultation with NGC Environmental Specialist must be obtained.
+PA-2.04 Burning of solid wastes including kitchen wastes and treated wood will not be permitted.
+PA-2.05 Burning will be monitored to ensure that fires are contained and subsequent fire hazards are not present.
+Post season all burn piles will be scanned for hot spots using infrared scanning technology PA-2.06 Burning will not be carried out within riparian buffer zones or setbacks for stream crossings or waterbodies.
+PA-2.07 Burning will only be carried out in accordance with provinical work permits.
 A Burning Permit is required between April 1st and November 15.
-PA-2.08 Debris and wood chip piles located near habitation or highways shall only be burned when weather conditions are favorable to ensure the safe dispersal of smoke and in accordance with burning permits where applicable.
-PA-2.09 Debris piles scheduled for burning shall be piled on mineral soils where possible.
-PA-2.10 Firefighting equipment required by legislation, guidelines and contract specifications shall be kept on site and maintained in serviceable condition during burning.
-PA-2.11 Slash shall be piled in a manner that allows for clean, efficient burning of all material.
+PA-2.08 Debris and wood chip piles located near habitation or highways will only be burned when weather conditions are favourable to ensure the safe dispersal of smoke and in acordance with burning permits where applicable.
+PA-2.09 Debris piles scheduled for burning will be piled on mineral soils where possible.
+PA-2.10 Firefighting equipment required by legislation, guidelines and contract specifications will be kept on site and maintained in serviceable condition during burning.
+PA-2.11 Slash will be piled in a manner that allows for clean, efficient burning of all material.
 Mixing soil into the slash is to be avoided.